iperov/DeepFaceLive/doc/setup_tutorial_windows/setup_for_streaming.md

 So, what do we need for streaming?

-Capture window and sound with some delay, transmit to streaming service (e.g. twitch, youtube, ...)
+Capture window (or receive mpegts udp stream) and sound with some delay, transmit to streaming service (e.g. twitch, youtube, ...)

 Below, one of the solutions.